All Episodes

 We need molecular level analysis of these samples.

-However, we did find a restrictor enzyme in the central United States sample that is used
+However, we did find a restrictor enzyme in the central United States sample that is used by research Labs to restrict or cut DNA to transfer it from one organism to another.

-Okay, well that's where it gets very, very scary because of the genetically mutated strains
+Okay, well that's where it gets very, very scary because of the genetically mutated strains of anything in the case of bacteria.

-I mean, they can genetically mutate bacteria to melt ice.
+I mean they can genetically mutate bacteria to melt ice.

 They've actually done that.

-Well, Pseudomonas fluorescens, of course, has been used by the military to eat oil spills and munitions.
+Well Pseudomonas fluorescens of course has been used by the military to eat oil spills and munitions.

-And you mentioned a rash and a bacteria found on your own skin, and I wondered if it was a Pseudomonas arginosa or fluorescens, both of which Yes, but again it was all naturally occurring material.
+And you mentioned a rash and a bacteria found on your own skin and I wondered if it was a Pseudomonas arginosa or fluorescens, both of which can eat petroleum.

 That's right.

-And he's the one that can really keep track with your discussion on the bacterial form.
+But I do know that Don is listening right now, and he's the one that can really keep track with your discussion on the bacterial forms.

-Because his entire career is, in fact, in the industrial sense, being an industrial microbiologist.
+And including, because his entire career is, in fact, in the industrial sense, being an industrial microbiologist.

 Well, let's be a bit more specific.